The Secret Society Which Runs Great Britain • Bruce On Politics

 And here is an excellent video about them:

-And finally let’s look at what Wikileaks (who always tell the truth) have to say (link):
+And finally let’s look at what Wikileaks (who always tell the truth) had to say a few years ago when things weren’t quite so bad (link):

 Common Purpose (CP)